-You will work with the course instructor and your program chair to determine an appropriate topic for your applied project.
+You will work with the course instructor to determine an appropriate topic for your applied project.
 Typically, there will be opportunities for students to propose projects through their own relationships with potential clients, or join existing teams.
 Projects using existing employers as the client are sometimes allowed if a partner within the organization can serve as the contact for the term and evaluate the quality of the final deliverables.